meirdev/wait-for/README.md

 # Wait For

-Wait until the resource is available/unavailable.
+Wait until the resource is available.

 ## Example